The College of Lib Arts & Sci

 Brittany Romanello, "Multiculturalism as Resistance: Latina Migrants Navigate U.S. Mormon Spaces."
 Dialouge: A Journal of Mormon Thought.
-Spring 2020 (forthcoming)
+Dialogue 53, no. 1, Spring 2020 (2020)

 SturtzSreetharan, Cindi, Gina Agostini, Amber Wutich, Charlayne Mitchell, Olivia Rines, Brittany Romanello, and Alexandra Brewis. "“I need to lose some weight”: Masculinity and body image as negotiated through fat talk."
 Psychology of Men & Masculinities (2019).

 Romanello, B. “‘Not a Country or Stereotype: Emerging Research on Mormon Latinas' Interracial Marriages, Social Networks, and Power Negotations" (Est. Submission, July 2020)

 Romanello, B. " We’re Either a Novelty or Nuisance: Global Latinx Identities and Ethnic Homogenization in American Mormonism."
 Religions Journal Special Issue.
 (ISSN 2077-1444).
 (Est. publication Spring 2021).

 Romanello, B. Book Review, "Elisa Eastwood Pulido's The Spiritual Evolution of Margarito Bautista: Mexican Mormon Evangelizer, Polygamist Dissident, and Utopian Founder, 1878-1961."
 Dialogue Journal. (est. publication Spring 2021).